Bicycle paths, elasticae and sub-Riemannian geometry: The proof of Theorem (and some more)

 The bicycle frame is also perpendicular to the front track at the points of minimum curvature.
 For the wide NIE, the frame at this point also points outside the front track.
 For the narrow NIE the frame points inside.

-Exception: all horizontal lifts of a line are globally minimizing bike paths.
+Exception: all horizontal lifts of a Euclidean line are globally minimizing bike paths.
 Two of the lifts correspond to riding along the line, either forward or backwards, with the bike frame aligned with the line.
-The rest of the lifts correspond to the back wheel tracing a {\em tractrix} of width $\ell$ (the red curve of Figure \ref{fig:kink}).
+The rest of the lifts correspond to the back wheel tracing a {\em tractrix} of width $\ell$ (the light solid curve of Figure \ref{fig:kink}).

 \mn{\bf Claim 4} (Flipping a front track).
 There is a sub-Riemannian involution $\Phi:Q\to Q$ on the bicycling configuration space, rotating the bicycle frame by $180^0$ about its rear end.
 It acts on the space of bicycle geodesics, as well as their front tracks, preserving the `narrow' and `wide' subclasses.
 Each NIE has its `length' $L$: the distance between two successive points along the curve of maximum (or minimum) curvature, see Figure \ref{fig:shortcut}.
 The flip of a wide NIE is obtained by translating it by $L/2$ along its directrix.
 The flip of a narrow NIE is obtained by a `glide reflection': translation by $L/2$ along the directrix followed by a reflection about it.
-See Figure \ref{fig:nie}.
+See Figure~\ref{fig:nie}.

 Exceptions: the flip of the circle is the circle itself, the flip of the line is the soliton, of width $2\ell$, and vice versa.